emacs-grammarly/lsp-grammarly/README.md

 * `grammarly.userWords` via `lsp-grammarly-user-words`
 * `grammarly.overrides` via `lsp-grammarly-override`

+## Roadmap

+List of todos, but I have not got time to implement these features.

+- [ ] Create another package that displays information from Grammarly.com.
+Like, `score`, `readability`, `word counts`, etc.

 ## Contribution

 If you would like to contribute to this project, you may either